ppy/osu-wiki/news/2021-03-31-project-loved-march-2021.md

 172 BPM, 5:01 | 6.22★, 7.23★\
 *description written by [Spectator](https://osu.ppy.sh/users/702598)*

-While Fauzen's difficulty being promoted in AxS 5th Edition, both of the difficulties are providing an enjoyable patterns for especially the top players.
-Patterns are mostly focused on burst 1/4 streams which require a precise and sharp movement.
-A single mistake can lead you to a fail on this map so it's also recommended to play with No Fail mod if you aren't familiar with 1/4 streams yet.
+While Fauzen's difficulty being promoted in AxS 5th Edition, both of the difficulties in this map of *Hype* are providing enjoyable patterns, especially for the top players.
+They're mostly focused on burst 1/4 streams, which require a precise and sharp movement.
+A single mistake can lead you to a fail on this map, so it's also recommended to play with No Fail mod if you aren't familiar with 1/4 streams yet.
 You can also take Hidden mod into account since it would be helpful with training your precision.

 [![](/wiki/shared/news/2021-03-31-project-loved-march-2021/729137.jpg)](https://osu.ppy.sh/community/forums/topics/1284211)